National Wildlife Grant Programs

 In Year 1, 67 grants to improve outcomes for wildlife, were awarded across 4 Tiers, to groups in all states and territories.
 View 2021 National Grants Recipients

 RESEARCH GRANTS PROGRAM

-Launched in 2022, WIRES began a three-year Research Grants Program where $1.5 million is allocated, $500,000 per annum, to support critical national wildlife research projects.
+Launched in 2022, WIRES began a three-year Research Grants Program where $1.5 million is allocated, up to $500,000 per annum, to support critical national wildlife research projects.
 For more information view WIRES Research Grants Program.

 Year 1 applications closed March 2022.
 View 2022 Research Grants Recipients

 Applications for Year 2 will open early 2023.

 In 2021, to increase veterinary capacity to treat flying-foxes and microbats, WIRES launched a program to support veterinary clinics to get more staff vaccinated, as anyone handling bats must be vaccinated against Australian Bat Lyssavirus.
 Many species of flying-foxes and microbats were already classified as vulnerable to extinction or endangered before the Black Summer fires, and flying-foxes are vital long-range pollinators crucial to healthy ecosystems.